MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Absorption data analysis

 \section{Absorption data analysis}

 We study the distribution of neutral hydrogen around the galaxies in our sample by analyzing the \lya\ absorption signal.
 Instead of fitting individual \lya\ absorption lines associated with each galaxy, a statistical approach is adopted.
 We stack the quasar spectra after shifting them to the rest-frames of the corresponding foreground galaxies.
 Here, we focus on the median-stacked \lya\ absorption.
+However, we verified that mean-stacked \lya\ absorption produces consistent conclusions.
 Spectral stacking is an efficient technique to statistically study the CGM without having to go through rigorous absorption line analysis such as identification, deblending, and profile fitting of individual lines.
 This method has been successfully used to analyze CGM absorption signals in previous studies \citep[see e.g.,][]{Steidel_2010, Rakic_2012, Turner_14,Chen_20,Muzahid_2021}.